 Already regarded and praised as one of the best-handling cars in its class, the Mazda6 has always challenged premium badged rivals when it comes to dynamic appeal.
-Something that hasn’t been lost with the new Mazda6, which benefits from a host of chassis updates to carefully refine its well-balanced ride and handling set up.
+The front MacPherson strut and rear multi-link suspension systems demonstrate smooth and linear vehicle behaviour to deliver excellent ride quality in both urban and open road environments.

-All of the above hidden improvements may be unseen but across the board the already accomplished ride comfort and cabin quietness of the Mazda6 has been enhanced.
-Other examples of the far-reaching scope of the new Mazda6’s under the skin upgrades include the adoption of smoother and flatter shapes for the engine and transmission tunnel undercovers to streamline airflow under the car to improve aerodynamics and efficiency.
+In line with the lightweight but strong ethos of Mazda’s Skyactiv chassis technology, the rigidity of the model’s body structure was developed alongside a programme minimising weight increases through the careful design of structures and selection of materials.
+All of the above may be unseen but across the board the accomplished ride comfort and cabin quietness of the Mazda6 is clear from behind the wheel.
+Moreover, the adoption of smoother and flatter shapes for the engine and transmission tunnel undercovers streamlines airflow under the car to improve aerodynamics and efficiency.
 Other aero enhancements include low level ducts that create a flow of air to the front tyres, which enhances high speed stability.